 1. To the Community

 The Honor Committee’s responsibilities to the community include: educating students and faculty about the Code, providing information and literature about the Code and assisting in maintaining awareness of the Code.
 Committee members will also undergo appropriate training prior to their becoming active members of the Committee in order to facilitate their commitments to the community.

 2. Within the Committee

 The Honor Committee is responsible for interpreting the Code and attending to infractions of the Code.
 The Committee will consider each case individually and should be sensitive to both the community and the individual involved when making decisions.

 Our social relationships should be based on mutual respect and concern.
 We must consider how our words and actions may affect the sense of acceptance essential to an individual’s or group’s participation in the community.
 Upon encountering actions or values that we find degrading to ourselves or to others, we should feel comfortable confronting our peers.

 Our behavior and speech should demonstrate our respect for the diversity of our colleagues.
 We should avoid disparaging remarks or actions with regard to a person's race, age, gender, disability, national origin, position, religion or sexual orientation.
 We will strive to create an environment that fosters mutual learning, dialogue and respect, while avoiding verbal, written or physical contact that could create a hostile or intimidating environment.

-Since our actions reflect upon us, we should adhere to our standards of Professional Conduct when within, representing or in any way impacting our community.
+Since our actions reflect upon us, we should adhere to our standards of professional conduct when within, representing or in any way interacting with our community.